Kansas City Symphony Volunteer and Support Groups

 - Opportunity to support music in Kansas City through a variety of fundraising and social events

-For more information on how to get involved with any of the Kansas City Symphony Auxiliaries, please contact Volunteer and Events Manager Beth Chappelow at (816) 218-2616
+For more information on how to get involved with any of the Kansas City Symphony Auxiliaries, please contact Manager of Volunteer Engagement, Ann Marie Oesterle-Siegwarth at (816) 218-2616.

 Auxiliary Support Groups: